brendoncarroll/go-p2p/README.md

 - **Simple Multiplexing**
 A service which multiplexes multiple logical swarms, over the same underlying transport swarm.

-### D is for Discovery
-Services for discovering peers.

 ## PKI
 A `PeerID` type is provided to be used as the hash of public keys, for identifying peers.